Decoding the Appraisal Process

 Coming Up With The Final Value

-Combining information from all applicable approaches, the appraiser is then ready to stipulate an estimated market value for the subject property.
-Note: While the appraised value is probably the strongest indication of what a house is worth, it may not be the price at which the property closes.
-There are always mitigating factors such as seller motivation, urgency or 'bidding wars' that may adjust an offer or listing price up or down.
-Regardless, the appraised value is often used as a guideline for lenders who don't want to loan a buyer more money than the property is actually worth.
-The bottom line is, an appraiser from AAAnderson Associates Inc. will help you get the most fair and balanced property value, so you can make wise real estate decisions.
+Combining information from all approaches, the appraiser is then ready to stipulate an estimated market value for the subject property.
+The estimate of value on the appraisal report is not always what's being paid for the property even though it is likely the best indication of a property's valueThere are always mitigating factors such as the seller's desire to get out of the property, urgency or 'bidding wars' that may adjust the final price up or down.
+But the appraised value is typically employed as a guideline for lenders who don't want to loan a buyer more money than they could recover in the event they had to put the property on the market again.
+It all comes down to this, an appraiser from AAAnderson Associates Inc. will help you attain the most fair and balanced property value, so you can make wise real estate decisions.